thinagar-sivadas/spark-fundamentals/README.md

 http://localhost:8888/notebooks/src/chapter4/spark_sql.ipynb

 ## Contributing
 Pull requests are welcome.
 Adding of examples and tutorials are highly appreciated.
 Ensure pre-commit hooks are installed before committing the code.
 This will ensure the code is linted and formatted before committing.
-Include pytest unit tests for the code you add
+Include pytest unit tests for the code you add.
 - Prerequisites
     - Install JDK
     - Set the `JAVA_HOME` environment variable